MicrosoftDocs/CortanaSkillsKit/docs/skills/design-principles.md

 - What questions will the user likely ask?
 - How will the skill reply to the user's questions?
 - What information is absolutely required?
 What's optional?
-- Is there anything Cortana can infer or remember from prior interactions in this session?
+- Is there anything Cortana can infer or remember from prior interactions in this session to use as defaults?
 - Which answers should you confirm before taking any action?
 What kind of confirmation should you use?
 - What actions might the conversation trigger on your backend service?
 - Will the skill need a directed dialogue?